emissary-ingress/emissary/build-aux/docs/intro.md

 `.mk` files; each file will automatically `include` the others it depends on.
-However, if you would like to use an output from one snippet as an eager input to another, then you do need to worry about include order; if you would like to use `kubernaut-ui.mk` to set `KUBECONFIG` for `teleproxy.mk`, then you will need to make sure you include `kubernaut-ui.mk` *before* you include `teleproxy.mk`.
-You don't need to worry about including a file twice; this is safe, as they all have C-header-style include guards.
+However, if you would like to use an output from one snippet as an eager input to another, then you do need to worry about include order; You don't need to worry about including a file twice;
+this is safe, as they all have C-header-style include guards.

 ## `common.mk`